CRASH OF A P-40 KITTYHAWK

 As the Cairns Airfield was a Prohibited Area, Police were unable to locate any other civilians to interview who may have seen the crash.
 The Police Report stated as follows:-

 "We made an examination of the scene of the accident and the remains of the plane, and from all appearances the plane had struck the obstacle, which appeared to have been under fire evidently burning oil or petrol.
 It had then come to the ground, and had travelled for a distance of about 70 yards, leaving parts of the plane along the whole distance.
 The plane then came to a stop, and was almost completely destroyed by fire.
 One wing, evidently the left one, had been broken off, and was not damaged by fire to any great extent."

-The Flight Lieutenant from the RAAF Detachment at the Cairns Airfield advised that the pilot of the aircraft, James Hutchison (possibly James T. Hutchison 0-010447), was only slightly injured and had been conveyed to the Cairns District Hospital.
+The Flight Lieutenant from the RAAF Detachment at the Cairns Airfield advised that the pilot of the aircraft, Lt James T. Hutchison O-431885, was only slightly injured and had been conveyed to the Cairns District Hospital.
 The pilot suffered an incised wound over his right eye and he suffered severe shock.

 Police Files on Aircraft Crashes in Queensland File A/64580J13 at Queensland State Archives.

-I'd like to thank Gordon Birkett for his assistance with this web page.
+I'd like to thank Craig Busby and Gordon Birkett for their assistance with this web page.

 Can anyone help me with more information on this crash?